WyrdHyena/DiceRoller/README.md

 # DiceRoller
 Small Android app that lets you roll a dice.
 Building this app was part of the Google Developers "Android Basics in Kotlin"-Course.
+It uses OOP for learning purposes, although this might be a bit of over-engeneering...